|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Afterwards, Princeton rendezvoused with TF 15, conducted strikes against enemy installations on Makin and Tarawa, then headed back to Pearl Harbor.
-In mid-October departed for Espiritu Santo and joined Task Force 38 (TF 38) on October 20, 1943.
+Afterwards, Princeton rendezvoused with Task Force 15 (TF 15) conducted strikes against enemy installations on Makin and Tarawa, then returned to Pearl Harbor.
+In mid-October departed for Espiritu Santo and on October 20, 1943. joined Task Force 38 (TF 38).

 Operation Shoestring 2

-On November 5th and 11th her planes attacked Rabaul and on the 19th, with TF 50, helped neutralize Nauru Airfield.
+On November 5, 1943 and November 11, 1943 her planes attacked Rabaul and on November 19, 1943 with TF 50, helped neutralize Nauru Airfield.
 Princeton then steamed northeast, covered the garrison groups en route to Makin and Tarawa and, after exchanging operational aircraft for damaged planes from other carriers, got underway for Pearl Harbor and the west coast.

 Availability at Bremerton, Washington followed and on 3 January 1944, Princeton steamed west.
 At Pearl Harbor, she rejoined the fast carriers of TF 50, now designated TF 58.
 On the 19th, she sortied with TG 58.4 for strikes at Wotje and Taroa (29 January–31 January) to support amphibious operations against Kwajalein and Majuro.
 Her planes photographed the next assault target, Eniwetok, 2 February and on the 3rd returned on a more destructive assignment - the demolition of the airfield on Engebi.
 For 3 days the atoll was bombed and strafed.
 On the 7th, Princeton retired to Kwajalein only to return to Eniwetok on the 10th-13th and 16th-28th, when her planes softened the beaches for the invasion force, then provided air cover during the assault and ensuing fight.

-On 11 May, Princeton returned to Pearl Harbor only to depart again on the 29th for Majuro.
+On May 11, Princeton returned to Pearl Harbor only to depart again on the 29th for Majuro.
 There she rejoined the fast carriers and pointed her bow toward the Marianas to support the assault on Saipan.
-From 11 June–18 June, she sent her planes against targets on Guam, Rota, Tinian, Pagan, and Saipan, then steamed west to intercept a Japanese fleet reported to be en route from the Philippines to the Marianas.
+During June 11-18, 1944, she sent her planes against targets on Guam, Rota, Tinian, Pagan, and Saipan, then steamed west to intercept a Japanese fleet reported to be en route from the Philippines to the Marianas.
 In the ensuing Battle of the Philippine Sea, Princeton's planes contributed 30 kills and her guns another 3, plus 1 assist, to the devastating toll inflicted on Japan's naval air arm.

 Returning to the Marianas, Princeton again struck Pagan, Rota and Guam, then replenished at Eniwetok.
 On 14 July, she got underway again as the fast carriers returned their squadrons to the Marianas to furnish air cover for the assault and occupation of Guam and Tinian.
 On 2 August, the force returned to Eniwetok, replenished, then sailed for the Philippines.
 En route, its planes raided the Palaus, then on 9 September–10 September, struck airfields on northern Mindanao.
 On the 11th, they pounded the Visayas.
 At mid-month the force moved back over the Pacific chessboard to support the Palau offensive, then returned to the Philippines to hit Luzon, concentrating on Clark and Nichols fields.
 The force then retired to Ulithi, and in early October, bombed and strafed enemy airfields, installations and shipping in the Nansei Shoto and Formosa area in preparation for the invasion of the Philippines.